valkey-io/valkey-doc/docs/connect/cli.md

     127.0.0.1:6379> EXEC
     (error) ERR EXEC without MULTI

-This is usually not an issue when using the `redis-cli` in interactive mode for testing, but this limitation should be known.
+This is usually not an issue when using the `valkey-cli` in interactive mode for testing, but this limitation should be known.

 ## Editing, history, completion and hints

-Because `redis-cli` uses the
+Because `valkey-cli` uses the
 [linenoise line editing library](http://github.com/antirez/linenoise), it always has line editing capabilities, without depending on `libreadline` or other optional libraries.